tsuyoshi64/tsu-todo/README.md

 `tsu-todo` is a small command-line to-do manager for tracking tasks from the terminal.
 It supports adding tasks, marking tasks as complete, deadlines, important flags, and a Rich-powered table view.

-> [!IMPORTANT]
-> This project is under active development.
-The current command set is intentionally small.

 ## Features

 - **Chronological Sorting Matrix:** Automatically forces your list to rank by closest deadlines, using importance status flags as identical date tie-breakers.